 Framing a canvas print does more than provide a finished look; it can also add additional protection to your print, especially if the print is hung in a high traffic area where the corners might be bumped on occasion.
 There are no hard and fast rules to this personal choice, though you might consider framing your canvas print before hanging if:

 The majority (or even all) of the artwork in the room is already framed.
 In this situation, you will want to make sure that your canvas prints are framed to match unless you are following eclectic influences.

 You prefer a finished, traditional look as opposed to a more modern presentation.
 However, modern or contemporary prints can still be framedlook towards lighter, thinner frames to complement the print.

-The subject matter in the print isn’t a perfect match the room where you want to hang it.
-In some cases, framing might help canvas prints match your existing dcor more closelyor even help that print pop!
+In some cases, the subject matter in the print doesn't match the room where you want to hang it.
+Framing might help it match your existing décor more closely or even help that canvas print pop!

-Canvas Press can print, stretch, mount and frame your canvas prints for durable and meaningful home dcor.
+But how to frame a canvas print?
+Canvas Press can print, stretch, mount and frame your canvas prints for durable and meaningful home décor.
 Traditional frames are available for .75" depth canvases and float frames are offered for 1.5" canvas, and Canvas Press' canvas has a finish that protects your prints without the need of protective glass.
 Learn more by visiting https://www.canvaspress.com/.